margni/note/README.md

 ## About

-This is built as a technical demonstration for a bare-bones React+Firebase PWA.
+This is built as a technical demonstration for a relatively simple React+Firebase PWA.

 ***Please note this is still a work in progress.***